 Our second prep challenge in May is to stock up on condiments which add flavor to our food.
 We’d be lost without them.
 By keeping a well-stocked pantry you’ll be ready for job loss, food shortages or that next barbecue.
 During the month of May, many condiments, sauces, and pickles go on sale in preparation for the summer and family gatherings.
 Try not to don’t overbuy.
 No one truly needs 24 bottles of ketchup on their shelf.
 Let’s look at the challenge.

-1. Buy a 1 to 3-Month Supply of Condiments
+Stock Up On a 3-Month Supply of Condiments

-- Look in your refrigerator and cupboards and take an inventory of the condiments you use most often.
+- Look in your refrigerator and cupboards and take an inventory of the condiments you most often use.

 - Toss out any expired items.